Stable Offline Value Function Learning with Bisimulation-based Representations: Acknowledgments

-The authors thank Abhinav Narayan Harish, Adam Labiosa, Andrew Wang, Anshuman Senapati, David Abel, Kyle Domico, Ishan Durugkar, and Prabhat Nagarajan for feedback on earlier versions of this draft, and thank Fanghui Liu for inspiring discussions on kernel methods.
-Y.\ Chen is partially supported by NSF CCF-1704828 and NSF CCF-2233152.
+The authors thank Abhinav Narayan Harish, Adam Labiosa, Andrew Wang, Anshuman Senapati, David Abel, Kyle Domico, Ishan Durugkar, Pablo Samuel Castro, Prabhat Nagarajan, Tengyang Xie, and the anonymous reviewers at \textsc{iclr} and \textsc{icml} for feedback on our work, and thank Fanghui Liu for inspiring discussions on kernel methods.
+Y. Chen is partially supported by NSF CCF-2233152.
+Q.\ Xie is supported in part by National Science Foundation (NSF) grants CNS-1955997, EPCN-2339794 and EPCN-2432546.
+J.\ Hanna acknowledges support from NSF (IIS-2410981), American Family Insurance through a research partnership with the University of Wisconsin—Madison’s Data Science Institute, and Sandia National Labs through a University Partnership Award.